 When articles get published, they go through what’s called the peer-review process.
 During this process, two or three individuals, hopefully in your field and hopefully aware of the topic at hand (though I can tell you from experience that is not always the case) read the manuscript, make comments for editing, and give a final say as to whether or not it should be published.
-Recently, an article by Anna Price and colleagues has been covered in the media as it supposedly touts that there are no long-term effects of infant sleep interventions.
+Recently, an article by Anna Price and colleagues has been covered in the media as it supposedly touts that there are no long-term effects of infant sleep interventions, or crying-it-out (CIO).
 I got my hand on the article (which is still in early release through Pediatrics) and decided to write my own peer review.
 I can only imagine that, being a medical journal, there were no psychologists on hand to assess this research, or that our standards for research have fallen dramatically.
 For the record, I have written reviews for journals (including some of the top journals in psychology) and received many a review so I’m not doing this with no experience.
 And this is what I would say (though I omit parts to do with grammar which I always get lots of comments on myself… *sigh*).

 So here it goes…

 The article presents findings from the Kids Sleep Study, a follow-up from the Infant Sleep Study, which took place in 2003 in Australia.
 The current findings pertain to child and parent outcomes for children who demonstrated sleep problems and who were either placed in an intervention group or control group when the children were 6 years of age.
 The topic itself is very interesting and much research is needed in this field.
 The authors rightly present that there is debate around infant sleep interventions with no clear research to date demonstrating long-term harms or benefits.
 However, the current study suffers from several flaws which make the conclusions drawn by the authors quite premature.
 Given the data collected and the analyses performed, the conclusions are unfounded.